 I did not really sense any corny-ness with the more serious moments in the anime as I would typical feel in a shoujo.

-What I'm trying to say it that, it felt real.
+What I'm trying to say it that,

 The situations felt pretty realistic to me & not so unimaginable or silly.